RaumfahrerSpiffy/HiDPI.io/README.md

 ![Preferences](./img/hidpi.gif)

-NOTE: Some devices have wake-up issues, the script's second option may help in these cases by injecting a patched EDID, but may cause problems depending on your OS version.
-Logo up-scaling may not be resolved, because the higher resolution is faked.
+NOTE: Some devices have issues resuming from sleep, the script's second option may help in these cases by injecting a patched EDID, but this has the potential to cause other problems.
+It's recommended to use the first option and only try the second if you experiance issues.
+Logo up-scaling may not always be perfect (which is not usually noticable), because the higher resolution is faked.

 ## Usage